Sussex Records

-Sussex Records Inc. was an American, Los Angeles-based record label, founded by music executive and businessman Clarence Avant, that existed from 1969 to 1975.
+Sussex Records Inc. was a Los Angeles-based record label that existed from 1969 to 1975.
+It was founded by music executive and businessman Clarence Avant.

 History

 Sussex Records was launched in December 1969 by Avant, who had previously set up another mainly black music label, Venture Records for MGM.
 An offshoot of Buddah Records, who also distributed its records until 1974, when Sussex switched to independent distribution until its closure.

 The company folded in July 1975, due to unpaid state and federal taxes amounting to $62,000.
 The Internal Revenue Service padlocked the offices and auctioned off all assets.
-Many of the label's master tapes disappeared and were presumed destroyed.
+Many of the label's master recordings disappeared and were presumed destroyed, but were later retrieved.

 Bill Withers was the label's best-selling artist with a string of pop and R&B hits and several successful albums.
 They included three Platinum singles, "Ain't No Sunshine" (#3 pop, #6 R&B, 1971), the label's only chart-topper, "Lean on Me" (#1 pop and #1 R&B, 1972) and "Use Me" (#2 pop and #2 R&B, 1972).
 His recordings, many self-written and produced, were later purchased by Columbia Records when Withers signed with the label in 1975.

 In 1971, the label garnered another gold disc with the Detroit guitarist Dennis Coffey, who reached #6 on the pop chart and #9 on the R&B chart with "Scorpio".
 The Presidents had a hit for Sussex in 1970 with "5-10-15-20 (25-30 Years of Love)" (#5 R&B, #11 pop), produced by Van McCoy.
 The group from Washington D.C., had released the label's first single, "For You", a minor R&B hit, a few months earlier.

 In 1972, guitarist Eddy Senay, who had a hit "Hot Thang"; signed to the label.

 After Sussex folded, Avant went on to form another record company, Tabu Records.

 The Sussex catalog is now controlled by 43 North Broadway, LLC.